 Monitoring system activities also helps identify potential unauthorized access attempts and take preventive actions.

 Establishing formalized approval procedures is an effective way to control financial and operational decisions.
-This type of internal control requires that specific actions, such as expense approvals, hiring, or contract signing, are reviewed and authorized by one or more people before being carried out.
+This type of internal control requires that certain actions, such as expense approvals, hiring, or contract signings, be reviewed and authorized by one or more individuals before they are executed.

 For example, in a mid-sized company, purchases above a specific value may require the signature of both the financial manager and the CEO.